 We love the cosy secluded terrace in the Pasquino Suite Plus.
 The styling in the Suite Plus – deep-blue velvet lounge chairs, sleek Seguso vases and a Giò Ponti bar where you could imagine Marcello Mastroianni mixing Aperol Spritzes– makes us swoon with desire.
 All suites are dressed with food-for-thought artworks, but we love the graffiti in one of the Pasquino Suites – left over from a demolition party during the hotel's renovation.

 Driving gloves, so you’re prepared for zipping about on a Vespa.
 In the cooler months, a tailored black-leather jacket for posing moodily in.

 In-room spa and beauty treatments can be arranged on request, just ask the lifestyle manager.
 Tresses in need of coiffing?
 Summon a hairdresser to your room.

-Well-behaved doggies can stay too, for €50 a night.
+Well-behaved doggies and moggies can stay too, for €50 a night.
+Bowls and litter are provided, but your furry friends aren't allowed in public areas.
+Just let the hotel know when booking.
 See more pet-friendly hotels in Rome.